googleforgames/clean-chat/README.md

 Antidote is an anti-toxicity, anti-cheat solution that makes games more enjoyable and inclusive for all.

-Toxic behavior, content and players exist in all games, therefore it’s very important to regulate toxicity in the gaming industry to maintain the quality game experience that players will want to stay in.
+Toxic behavior, content, and players exist in all games.
+Therefore it’s very important to regulate toxicity in the gaming industry to maintain the quality game experience that players will want to stay in.

 Toxic behavior is becoming a large problem for online communities.
 Existing solutions are failing to stay relevant and stay fair.

 Antidote is a globally scalable solution to detect and flag toxic or disruptive behavior.

-This gaming solution offers a configurable framework for analyzing chat/text messages, audio, and telemtry data.
+This gaming solution offers a configurable framework for analyzing chat/text messages and audio.

 These components make up the solution architecture: